Disney+ price: $6.99 US / $8.99 AU and CA / €6.99 NL / £5.99 UK

 Disney+ sign-up: Start watching now

-You might be wondering about Disney Plus prices, how to start watching Disney Plus, the best Disney Plus movies and shows, the cheapest Disney Plus subscription deals around, but wonder no longer... this comprehensive guide has you covered.
+If you're wondering about Disney Plus prices, how to start watching Disney Plus, what the best Disney Plus movies and shows are, the cheapest Disney Plus subscription deals around, then we can help – our exhaustive guide covers everything you need to know about Disney+ and then some.

-Whether you want info on the Disney Plus apps, or need to know which Disney+ movies are streaming in 4K, or have to find out whether your favourite Marvel movie or Simpsons show is on the platform, this page has everything you need to get up to speed with the new service and make the most of your Disney Plus subscription.
+Whether you want info on the Disney Plus apps, 4K Disney+ movies, which episodes of The Simpsons you can watch or whatever else, this page has everything you need to get up to speed with the new service, and then go on to make the most of your Disney Plus subscription.

-It's clear that Disney+ has got off to a very good start, with a ton of content ready to watch in 2020: hundreds upon hundreds of big blockbusters and must-see shows, all available at the click or tap of a button as soon as you sign up.
-With other services like NBC's Peacock and Apple TV Plus gaining momentum, Disney knows it needs to be on top of its game, and the company has revealed the service had more than 28 million subscribers by February 2020.
+It's clear that Disney+ has got off to a very good start, with a ton of content ready to watch on demand in 2020: hundreds upon hundreds of big blockbusters and must-see shows, all available at the click or tap of a button as soon as you sign up.
+With other services like NBC's Peacock and Apple TV Plus gaining momentum as well, Disney knows it needs to be on top of its game, and the company has revealed the service had more than 28 million subscribers by February 2020.

 You've got Disney Plus questions and we've got Disney Plus answers: "what does Disney Plus offer?", "how much does Disney Plus cost?", "when can I sign up for Disney Plus?", "which Disney Plus channels do I get?", "what devices run Disney Plus?" and more besides.